We can see action movies having the villains shoot a car. But in reality, can a bullet puncture a tire?

 Shooting a Tire

 We have sample results about how a 9mm can puncture a tire.
-We have used ammunition that shows some results when a 9mm is shot to a tire.
+We have used ammunition that shows some results when a 9mm is shot into a tire.

 The following is the kind of 9mm that we have used: